Data Visualization

 4. Count of items with property values, which visualizes the count of items that have selected values of a selected property.

-5. County of property values, which visualizes the count of values of a selected property.
+5. Count of property values, which visualizes the count of values of a selected property.

 6. Count of items with property values in a time series, which visualizes the count of items that have selected values of a selected property over a selected period of time.